San Fransisco Sourdough Bread #2

 “Friendly bacteria (lactobacilli), present in our natural environment; and the wild yeast attracted to and living on flour begin to work with one another when flour is mixed with warm water.
 The result: sourdough starter.
 These tiny living creatures (lactobacilli and yeast, collectively called the sourdough’s microflora) generate byproducts that cause bread to rise and give it complex, rich flavor. …

 How does it all work to make dough rise?
-Lactobacilli (remember, they’re all around us; you don’t need to “add” them) break down flour’s complex carbohydrates into simple sugars—exactly what yeast needs for food.
+Lactobacilli (and other yeasts – remember, they’re all around us; you don’t need to “add” them) break down flour’s complex carbohydrates into simple sugars—exactly what yeast needs for food.
 The yeast, feeding on these simple sugars, produces carbon dioxide bubbles.
 The elastic wheat gluten in bread dough traps these carbon dioxide bubbles, causing the dough to expand as if it contained a million tiny balloons. …

 When you put a risen loaf into the oven, the yeast quickly dies; but the CO2 it generated remains trapped beneath its flour/water matrix, producing a golden loaf of beautifully risen bread.”